lgleto/librivox-ios/README.md

 ```
 The Player itself is managed by the class "PlayerHandler" which follows the singleton pattern, enabling to manipulate the player instance from everywhere on the app using its reference.

-To access the player functionalities, two steps are required:
+To access the player functionalities, three steps are required:

 1. Instantiate the player Singleton
 ``` var playerHandler = PlayerHandler.sharedInstance```